Santhoshnov/Devrev/README.md

 ## Features

 - User authentication and registration
-- User dashboard to view and manage appointments
 - Search for vaccination centers
 - Booking system with availability tracking
 - Admin dashboard for center management